December 2021 – This post has gotten a much-deserved update! Several links were added to make the ideas even more actionable. Good luck, and have fun!

 “We do not learn from experience…we learn from reflecting on experience.”
 John Dewey

 For many teachers, especially those with ensembles, most of our rehearsal time is teacher directed.
 After a concert is a great time to try giving students the opportunity to stand in front of the ensemble.
 I have had students conduct our performance pieces, run warm-ups, teach new skills, or introduce lines from the method book.
 And they love it!
 Students should have their voices heard, and allowing them time in front of the ensemble gives them a new appreciation for how an ensemble works outside of their sections.
+Learn more ways to incorporate student leaders here: Use Student Leaders to Empower Your Musicians.

 The Makerspace movement has been finding its way into classrooms around the world, but how many music teachers have tried it?
 A Makerspace project is an excellent choice for a day when playing instruments is not an option.
 For those that are new to the Makerspace concept, it is primarily intended for students to create, invent, and learn.
 Some Makerspaces are very involved, including things like 3D printers, electronics, and computer software.
 Others are more simple and contain found objects and art supplies, such as cardboard tubes, rubber bands, string, etc.

 I created a Makerspace Instrument Challenge for my students using everyday materials and recyclables.
 Their task was to create an instrument that could produce a sound.
 I gave them 5 minutes to look at the materials and plan their instruments, 1 minute to “shop” for materials, and 10 minutes to create.
 I enjoyed watching the students work, and their creativity was evident throughout the project.
 Here are the project details: Makerspace Instrument Challenge.
 I guarantee you will love the results!
 Pair this with an exploration of sound or instruments families to make it more cohesive unit.
+For more ideas and a free download, check out the Makerspace Challenge from Pass the Baton.

 “Genius Hour is a movement that allows students to explore their own passions and encourages creativity in the classroom.”
 A.J.
 Juliani